top of page

 Emily McLaughlin

 Trees are amazing and have always been an important part of my life.
-Hours of my childhood were spend in or around trees, though being raised in the North East, trees were far less abundant than in other areas of Scotland.
-It is so inspiring to visit 20 years later and see the impact growing of trees can make to an area.
+Hours of my childhood were spent in or around trees, though being raised in the North East, trees were far less abundant than in other areas of Scotland.
+It is so inspiring to visit 20 years later and see the impact that growing of trees can make to an area.

 My current interests were spurred into action after a glorious and beloved tree was felled - the lack of communication and the loss of the only greenery in an urban area fuelled me to join local groups to advocate for better information for communities and implement a proactive approach to looking after our greenspaces.